allesklar/tkh_toolbox/README.md

 ## Usage

-There are only general purpose locale files at this point.
+There are general purpose locale files.
 Look for them in the config/locales folder.

+A flash view partial can be called at app/views/shared/_flash_messages.html.erb

 ## Contributing